JR East E235 series

 History

-The E235 series is the latest rolling stock of JR East.
-It is based on E233 series with more advanced computer systems and safer structures, making the trains more reliable, convenient and eco-friendly.
 50 eleven-carriage units were introduced to Yamanote Line, but some intermediate carriages were converted from those of the E231 series.
-Since 2020, the company has been introducing the E235 series to Sobu Line (Rapid) and Yokosuka Line.
+The company has been using the E235 series on Sobu Line (Rapid) and Yokosuka Line as well since 2020.

 Current Operations & Future Prospects

+The commuter-rail units run Yamanote Line.
 The suburban-rail units are used on Sobu (Rapid) Line and Yokosuka Line, with limited services on Kashima, Narita Sobu Main, Sotobo and Uchibo Lines.
-They do not join to E217 series trains, and work separately.

 Photo